 All students are expected to complete a written self-evaluation prior to meeting with the committee chair or designee.
 During this meeting, the student's self-evaluation is reviewed and the student is encouraged to add any written comments to the evaluation summary form.
 The Academic Progression committee chair or designee utilizes the interview as an opportunity for the student to develop and communicate professional objectives.
-All student evaluations are kept in secured files in the program offices.
+All student evaluations are kept in secured files in the program offices or maintained in a password protected electronic file.